PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 19:52:42
+Last updated: 2024-04-19 19:53:15
-Random Quote: Some of you cared.
-None of you cared enough. - Hannah Baker
+Random Quote: The truth can free you, if you let it. - Hannah Baker